-Here, students express personal opinions and attitudes about television programming by reacting to a series of statements.
+Here, students express personal opinions and attitudes about television, the media, and the Internet by reacting to a series of statements.
 All items are well within simple correctable range by changing a word or phrase in the statements, by adding or deleting no, or by transposing elements.
-This activity also asks students to give an example that justifies their opinion.
 For example: